 The Real Uganda supports a number of women's groups in Uganda.
 These groups are made up of widows and abandoned women - all with multiple children.
-While everyone works hard to improve their lives each day, they're limited by lack of formal education and the burden of raising their families on their own.
+While these ladies work hard to improve life each day, a lack of formal education and the burden of raising their families alome, is extremely limiting.

-International volunteers ease these burdens by offering their free hands in communal gardens, new ideas on small business development, and current information regarding family health matters.
+International volunteers ease their burden by offering free hands in communal gardens, new ideas on small business development, and current information regarding family health matters.

 Volunteers join in on the day's work, lightening the load and creating a bond.
 Once the relationship is built, the women not only accept new information, but thank volunteers by teaching them local skills and cultural practices as well.